Utartizan/Utartizan/README.md

 ![Hello Gif](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExY3pmM3djdzh0YjExYXEwNWIwcWg2czM0ODYyMzQyaWtyaG4zZzh1ZyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/xtrylJlBHrUVgnUEuA/giphy.gif)

 My name is Ubayd Knight.
-I'm an **Accounting & Economics final-year student at the University of Huddersfield**, attempting to make something big from my passion in data analytics, machine learning, and financial analysis with a strong foundation in corporate reporting and econometrics.
+I'm an **Accounting & Economics final-year student at the University of Huddersfield**, attempting to make something big from my passion in data science, machine learning, and financial analysis.
+What you see here is a start to my (hopefully) wonderful journey heading into the ultra-competitive industry of Data Science.
 Here's a glimpse into what I'm all about:

 ---

 ## 🚀 About Me

 - 📚 **Final Year Modules**: Advanced Corporate Reporting, Applied Econometrics, Corporate Finance, and Climate Economics and Finance.
-- 🎓 **Academic Achievements**: Multiple first-class marks and a strong academic record several Accounting & Economics modules.
+- 🎓 **Academic Achievements**: On track to achieving a target of a First-Class Grade with multiple first-class marks and a strong academic record several Accounting & Economics modules.
-- 🌱 **Currently Learning**: Data engineering techniques, Python, TensorFlow, and machine learning models to deepen technical expertise.
+- 🌱 **Currently Learning**: Data science techniques, Deep Learning, Advanced Python, TensorFlow, and machine learning models.
 - 👨‍💻 **Future Goals**: Becoming a **Data Scientist** to contribute to and lead impactful projects in the intersection of finance, sustainability, and technology.
-- 📖 **Interests**: Working with Data, Being a Competitive Person in General, Hardware Engineering, Formula 1, Investment Banking, Keyboards
+- 📖 **Interests and Hobbies**: Working with Data, Simulator Racing, Actively Engaging in Friendly Competitions, Hardware Engineering, Formula 1, Stock Trading, and Mechanical Keyboards.

 ---